 - Disconnect the power supply cord and remove the oven from wall and remove outer case.
-(Refer to procedure of "Removal of Oven from Wall" and "Outer case Removal") - 2.
-Open the door and block it open. - 3.
-Discharge high voltage capacitor. - 4.
-Remove the hood exhaust louver from the oven cavity by pushing the right and left tabs of the hood exhaust louver.
-(Refer to the procedure of "HOOD EXHAUST LOUVER REMOVAL".) - 5.
-Remove door assembly, refer to "Door Replacement".
+(Refer to procedure of "Removal of Oven from Wall" and "Outer case Removal") - Open the door and block it open. - Discharge high voltage capacitor. - Remove the hood exhaust louver from the oven by disengaging the clips on the hood exhaust louver.
+(Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL") - Remove door assembly, refer to "Door Replacement".
 Replacement of door components are as follows: - Place door assembly on a soft cloth with latches facing up.